revolter/fastlane-plugin-icon_versioning/README.md

 Over the original implementation by Krzysztof, I also added:
 - automatic font scaling and blur spreading that ensures a consistent look between different sized icons
 - text lines preservation that doesn't break long lines to prevent unexpected results
-- possibility to specify custom text, text margins, band height, blur spread that remain responsive to the icon sizes
+- possibility to specify custom text and text color
+- text margins and band height that remain responsive to different icon sizes

 ### Integrating